 Go to Apple menu > System Preferences, and then click Printers & Scanners.

+In the ribbon, select the IP icon.
 In the Protocol field, select Line Printer Daemon - LPD from the list.

 Once the printer is set up, it appears on the Printers & Scanners list.